-Committee members review candidate comments about possibly ambiguous or defective questions and decide how they will be handled in the grading process.
+Committee members review candidate feedback regarding potentially defective questions and decide how they will be handled in the grading process.
 Discussions on the best course of action are often a very time-consuming part of the grading process.
+See Candidate Feedback, below.

-Copies of responses to each constructed-response test item on the exam are sent to two graders.
+Each grading team is given access to the Pearson VUE spreadsheets for all candidates for the exam items it is responsible for grading.
 Some graders are given more than one question to grade.
-There can be 500 to more than 1,000 answer sheets for each grader to evaluate for a single question.
 A suggested answer key exists for each question, but alternative solutions may be correct, and the graders must be open to different approaches to a problem.
-About two-dozen responses are graded and then the results are compared.
+About two dozen responses are graded, and then the results are compared.
 The grading partners will establish a consistent grading rubric and then evaluate the solution key.
 Consistency and accuracy are the most important factors in grading the responses.
-Each grader prepares a computer file with each candidate's number and the score for each question.

-The part chair holds the grading session with the graders.
-The first step is running the data through a standard grading program, verifying the data, and noting any significant discrepancies.
-For each candidate and each question, the scores of each grading partner must be within a prescribed tolerance.
+The scores of each grading partner must be within a prescribed tolerance.
 If the scores do not fall within this tolerance, the partners must discuss the candidate's answer sheet and come to a decision on what the point value should be.
 When all the questions have been reconciled to the required tolerance, the scores are totaled, and a tentative pass score is selected based on the pass mark panel's recommendation, various statistics, and guidelines.